ROLLING OUT THE RED CARPET | Darrin Henry

 The ducks waddle up the red carpet as dozens of camera flashes go off.
 I’m trying to get a shot from floor level so I’ve pre-focused the camera on wide angle, set focus to manual and am shooting blind, or real ‘point and shoot’ to be exact.

-The marching Peabody Ducks in Memphis in their stuttery motion go by ahead of the Duckmaster.
+The marching Peabody Ducks with their stuttery motion, waddle by ahead of the Duckmaster.
 They glance left and right at their audience as they go.
-In a moment it’s all over, the lift doors close and the Peabody Ducks are gone.
+In a moment it’s all over, the lift doors close and the famous Ducks are gone.

 Everyone is smiling and comparing pictures.
 We’ve all just watched some ducks walk past but it could have been a Hollywood celebrity, that’s how we feel.
 How mental is that?

 “Suckers,” I imagine the marketing guys saying while rubbing their hands together with glee.
 But I don’t care.
-I heard about the marching Peabody Ducks in Memphis many years ago and I feel privileged to have finally seen it.
+I heard about the Peabody Hotel Memphis Ducks many years ago, so I feel privileged to have finally now seen them.

 Could We Train A Tortoise?